havah-project/smart-contract-examples/README.md

 #### Using `goloop` CLI command

-Now you can deploy the optimized jar to ICON networks that support the Java SCORE execution environment.
+Now you can deploy the optimized jar to ICON networks that support the Java Smart Contract execution environment.
 Assuming you are running a local network that is listening on port 9082 for incoming requests, you can create a deploy transaction with the optimized jar and deploy it to the local network as follows.